zaidiaz23/UserAPICypress/README.md

 ### Project structure:
-- cypress.config: a file to configure any prerequisites.
+- **cypress.config:** a file to configure any prerequisites.
-- .env: to save sensitify data, this is actually submitted to the repo for testing purposes.
+- **.env:** file to save sensitify data, this is actually being submitted to the repo for testing purposes.
-- support: a folder to have any extra helpers.
+- **support:** folder to have any extra helpers.
-- pages: a folder to save the Page Object Models that might be needed.
+- **pages:** folder to save the Page Object Models that might be needed.
 So apiPages.js has the logic with the methods that connect with the endpoints / keys.
-- fixtures: a folder to save files that contains data test.
+- **fixtures:** folder to save files that contains data test.
-- e2e: a folder to save the test files.
+- **e2e:** folder to save the test files.